-(805) 351-2707 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act:
+Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of exchange on which registered Common Stock, par value \$0.0001 per share ALMU The Nasdaq Stock Market LLC (Nasdaq Capital Market)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and emerging growth company in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer $\boxtimes$ Smaller reporting company $\times$

-Emerging growth company $\boxtimes$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of May 7, 2025, there were 15,795,467 shares of the issuer's common stock, \$0.0001 par value per share, outstanding and no share of preferred stock, \$0.0001 par value per share, outstanding.
+Title of each class Trading Symbol(s) Name of exchange on which registered Common Stock, par value \$0.0001 per share ALMU The Nasdaq Stock Market LLC (Nasdaq Capital Market) orts required to be filed by Section 13 or 15(d) of the Section 15 or 15(d) of the Sec lectronically every Interactive Data File required to be such shorter period that the registrant was required to su ated filer, an accelerated filer, a non-accelerated filer, a ated filer," "smaller reporting company," and emerging § Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company , indicate by check mark if the re ursuant to Section 13(a) of the Ex egistrant has elected not to use the extended transition perchange Act. \Box eriod for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
+Yes \square No ⊠ As of May 7, 2025, there were 1 share, outstanding.
+5,795,467 shares of the issuer's c common stock, \$0.0001 par value per share, outstanding and no share of preferred stock, \$0.0001 par value per